 You can keep your GIFs private if you have an account.
 Otherwise all your GIFs belong to GIPHY.

-While it’s not as simple or easy on the eyes as GIPHY, it does offer some extra controls.
+While it’s not as simple or easy on the eyes as GIPHY, EXGIF offer some extra controls and tools, like the ability to optimize an existing GIF by trying some of the techniques (dropped frames, fewer colors0 we talked about above.

 What did I miss?